gurrrrrrett3/cyt-networks-wiki/README.md

 <img src="https://cdn.discordapp.com/attachments/965295564721897554/1019457535465508914/unknown.png">

-The **Network Vanilla Pusher** will push items from the network into a vanilla stoage block (Chest, Barrel, etc.) that it's connected to.
+The **Network Vanilla Pusher** will push items from the network into a vanilla storage block (Chest, Barrel, etc.) that it's connected to.
 This block is very useful for **Chest Shops**

 ## Network Vanilla Grabber